 The value of Tanzania’s current horticultural export is USD 700 million, and this subsector is growing at a rate of 11% per year versus 4% for the overall agriculture sector.

 Tanzania Horticulture Potential

-The Tanzania Horticultural Development Strategy 2012–2021 indicates that the coastal zone of the country is well-suited for off-season production of tropical fruits.
+The Tanzania Horticultural Development Strategy 2012–2021 by the Horticultural Development Council of Tanzania (HODECT) indicates that the coastal zone of the country is well-suited for off-season production of tropical fruits.

 The central and lake clusters are emerging as production areas for horticultural crops in the region.

 Tanzania Horticultural Association

 The Tanzania Horticultural Association (TAHA) is an apex private sector member based organization that advocates for the growth and competitiveness of the horticultural industry in Tanzania.

 TAHA safeguards the interest of the private sector and ensures the industry issues are well mainstreamed at the national and international agenda.

 Since its inception in 2004, TAHA has acted as a voicing platform for producers, traders, exporters, and processors of the horticultural products.